 It’s incredible that we hadn’t – Handa Island is a fascinating place and has a lot to offer every type of visitor.
 So.
 Now that you’ve heard of it, you’re already one step ahead of us.
 In this post, you’re also going to learn how to get there and why even non-birdwatchers should have a visit to Handa on their priority list.
 Driving our North Coast 500 Alternative Route?
 Then it’s one of the many worthwhile detours.

-Ok, technically Cape Wrath isn’t part of Scotland’s North Coast 500 route.
+Ok, technically a visit to Cape Wrath isn’t part of Scotland’s North Coast 500 route.
 No matter which way you do it.
 That being said, it’s a famous and truly iconic place to visit.
 If you’ve come this far, you’re as close as you’ll ever be to Mainland Britain’s most north-westerly point.
 That being said, it’s still not simple to actually get there.
-We’re going to tell you how to get there and explain why you should visit this unique no-man’s-land.
+We’re going to tell you how to get there and explain why you should visit the unique no-man’s-land of Cape Wrath.